ryancdickson/crp-staging/content/index.md

 Upon detection of a violation of the above requirements or in the instance of a log's suspected failure, the Chrome Root Program will notify the affected CA Owner.
 The CA Owner will have 90 calendar days to demonstrate remediation before Chrome will enforce a 180-day SCTNotAfter constraint on the CA Owners root's included in the Chrome Root Store (if applicable).
 Repeated or sustained non-compliance after such enforcement MAY, at the Chrome Root Program's discretion, lead to the eventual removal of the CA Owner's roots from the Chrome Root Store.

+### 2.7 Annual Audits

+Applicant PKI hierarchies MUST provide evidence of at least one complete audit by disclosing the applicable ETSI Audit Attestation Letter(s) or WebTrust Assurance Report(s) to the CCADB prior to submitting a CCADB Root Inclusion Request to Google Chrome.
+The initial complete audit SHOULD cover a period of at least 180 calendar days.

+For Applicant PKI hierarchies subject of a CCADB Root Inclusion Request submitted to Google Chrome **on or after September 15, 2025**:

+-  Except for Externally-operated CAs, when CAs in the hierarchy are assessed against:
+    -  **only a single audit scheme** (e.g., all CAs in the hierarchy are only assessed against the WebTrust scheme), they MUST fall under a single audit scope (i.e., represented in a single WebTrust Assurance Report) for the assessed criteria (e.g., (1) WebTrust Principles and Criteria for Certification Authorities, (2) WebTrust Principles and Criteria for Certification Authorities - Network Security, (3) WebTrust Principles and Criteria for Certification Authorities - SSL Baseline, or (4) WebTrust for CA - Extended Validation - SSL).
+    -  **multiple audit schemes** (e.g., some CAs are assessed against the WebTrust scheme and others are assessed against the ETSI scheme), all CAs assessed against each respective scheme MUST fall under a single audit scope for that scheme (i.e., all ETSI-assessed CAs are represented in a single ETSI Audit Attestation Letter, and all WebTrust CAs are represented in a single WebTrust Assurance Report) for the assessed criteria.